Too much serotonin is linked to a long list of symptoms and some mental health conditions, but a high serotonin level can be counteracted naturally.

 Serotonin is one of the most widely studied neurotransmitters, chemicals used by brain cells to communicate with each other.

-It exhibits a wide range of functions in both the brain and the body, especially of the central nervous system and the gastrointestinal tract.
+It exhibits a wide range of functions in both the brain and the body, especially in the central nervous system and the gastrointestinal tract.

 Too little serotonin is thought to be a major factor in depression, but too much of it can be a very serious health hazard.

 Symptoms of Too Much Serotonin: Mild to Serious

 A high level of serotonin leads to excessive nerve cell activity which can cause a wide range of symptoms, from mild to severe.
 (1)

 According to Harvard researcher Datis Kharrazian, PhD, DHSc, author of Why Isn’t My Brain Working?, mild symptoms of too much serotonin include:

 More serious symptoms of too much serotonin include: (2)